UCLALibrary/ark_generator/README.md

 # ark_generator

 ## Purpose of script:
-Loop through a set of files in a directory
-Mints an ARK for items in the csv file
+Mints an ARK for items in the csv file.
 The script dynamically generates another file to populate metadata and form the structure of the ARK.

 ## Initial setup
 ### 1.Make a new directory on your computer